PINTO0309/openvino2tensorflow/README.md

 # openvino2tensorflow
 This script converts the OpenVINO IR model to Tensorflow's saved_model, tflite, h5 and pb.

+**I'm continuing to add more layers of support and bug fixes on a daily basis.
+If you have a model that you are having trouble converting, please share the `.bin` and `.xml` with the issue.
+I will try to convert as much as possible.**

 ## 1. Environment
 - TensorFlow v2.3.1